ietf-wg-acme/acme/draft-ietf-acme-acme.md

    (as described above).
 6. Check that the "url" parameters of the inner and outer JWSs are the same.
-7. Check that the "account" field of the key-change object contains the URL for the account matching the old key.
+7. Check that the "account" field of the key-change object contains the URL for the account matching the old key (i.e., the "kid" field in the outer JWS).
-8. Check that the "newKey" field of the key-change object also verifies the inner JWS.
+8. Check that the "oldKey" field of the key-change object is the same as the account key for the account in question.
-9. Check that no account exists whose account key is the same as the key in the "newKey" field.
+9. Check that no account exists whose account key is the same as the key in the "jwk" header parameter of the inner JWS.

 If all of these checks pass, then the server updates the corresponding account by replacing the old account key with the new public key and returns status